New York man arrested by human trafficking agents in Columbiana County: Report

-According to a press release, Jonathan Rodriquez, 34, is charged with engaging in prostitution and possession of criminal charges.
+According to a press release, Jonathan Rodriquez, 34, is charged with engaging in prostitution and possession of criminal tools.
 Both charges are misdemeanors.

 Detectives said that Rodriquez responded to an undercover advertisement on a prostitution website.
 Reports said that Rodriquez was in the Valley for K-9 training for his employer.
 The man had arranged to have sexual activity with the female in exchange for $140, agents said.